egauci/grunt-tenon-client/README.md

 Tenon Tests
 ===========

-Nothing to see at this point.
+Nothing much to see at this point.

+This is an exploration of http://tenon.io/ - an accessiblity API.

-Eventual goal is a grunt plugin in the lint tradition.
+The goal is a grunt plugin in the lint tradition.

 It will have to be post-build unfortunately.